AndrijaMa/openflow_kafka/flows/Remote_Port_Check.md

-use this flow to check remote connectivity using servername and post
+Use this flow to check remote connectivity using servername and post <br>